Travel guide

 Will I have coverage in Banff and the Rockies?

-On major highways, like the Trans-Canada from Calgary to Banff, there is good LTE coverage.
+On main highways, like the Trans-Canada from Calgary to Banff, there is good LTE coverage.
 However, on many secondary mountain roads and valleys, there are areas without signal, such as Highway 93.
 Download offline maps before venturing into nature.

 Can I keep my Spanish number while using the eSIM?

 Yes.
-The eSIM manages data, and your primary physical SIM remains active to receive calls and SMS from your Spanish number, such as bank codes.
+The eSIM handles data, and your primary physical SIM remains active to receive calls and SMS from your Spanish number, such as bank codes.
 This is one of the big advantages over traditional local SIM cards.

 When should I activate the eSIM?